SAP/luigi/docs/navigation-parameters-reference.md

   - **label** overrides the text for the logout item.
 The default value is "Sign Out".
   - **testId** is a string where you can define your own custom `testId`.
 If nothing is specified, it is the node's label written as one word and lower case (e.g. `label`).
   - **icon** overrides the icon for the logout item.
 The default value is [SAP UI5 log icon](https://sapui5.hana.ondemand.com/test-resources/sap/m/demokit/iconExplorer/webapp/index.html#/overview/SAP-icons/?tag=logout).
   - **customLogoutFn** defines a function to implement your own logout functionality.
-It is recommended to only use this function if no IDP is configured.
-If an IDP with a corresponding [logout function](authorization-configuration.md) is defined , the customLogoutFn on profile will be ignored.
+Use this function only if no IDP is configured.
+If you define IDP with a corresponding [logout function](authorization-configuration.md), the **customLogoutFn** set for a profile is ignored.

 ### items
 - **type**: array